pytroll/image-comparison-tests/README.md

 ### Other relevant files

 - **ansible/templates/systemd/image-comparison.service**: This is the systemd service file for managing the image comparison server.
 It specifies that the service should run under the comparison user and defines the working directory and the script to start the server (`start_server.sh`).
 The service is configured to restart on failure with a 10-second delay and is limited to 5 restarts within a 300-second interval.
 The service will be automatically started after the network is available and will be enabled to run at system boot.
-- **templates/nginx/sites-available/image-comparison**: The `templates` directory contains Jinja2 templates that are used for configuring services like Nginx.
+- **ansible/templates/nginx/sites-available/image-comparison**: The `templates` directory contains Jinja2 templates that are used for configuring services like Nginx.
 This Nginx configuration template sets up the web server to route traffic for the image comparison service, ensuring secure connections using SSL certificates from Let's Encrypt.
 - **ansible.cfg**: This is the central configuration file for Ansible, specifying options like paths, SSH settings, and default values.
 In this case, it specifies that the roles are stored in the `roles/` directory and the inventory file is `inventory.ini`.
-- **inventory.ini**: Defines the target hosts for Ansible.
-Here, it points to the domain `pytroll-image-test-dev.int-pytroll-development.s.ewcloud.host`, which represents the system where the playbooks will be executed.
+- **inventory.yml**: Defines the target hosts for Ansible.
+Here, it points to the domain `image-test.int-pytroll-development.s.ewcloud.host`, which represents the system where the playbooks will be executed.
 This is also the URL that serves the test result website.

 ## ServerLogic

 This directory contains all the code needed to automate the PR testing.

 ### `start_server.sh`
 A shell script to start the Flask server or Gunicorn in either development or production mode.
-This is the script ansible executes as bildabgleich.service
+This is the script ansible executes as image-comparison.service
 - **WEBHOOK_SECRET and GITHUB_TOKEN**: These are decrypted from an encrypted file (`secret.env.enc`), and passed to the Flask or Gunicorn server.
 - **IS_DEBUG**: Determines whether to start the Flask server in development mode or use Gunicorn in production mode.

 ### `config.py`
 Holds configuration settings for the application, which are loaded from environment variables.
 Mostly, this is meant to make the paths adjustable if necessary.
 Exceptions are the following variables:
 - **DEBUG**: Determines whether the application is running in debug mode.
 If an error occurs, changing `DEBUG` to `True` may help.
 - **HOST_URL**: The URL where the server is hosted.
-This should be `https://pytroll-image-test-dev.int-pytroll-development.s.ewcloud.host`.
+This should be `https://image-test.int-pytroll-development.s.ewcloud.host`.

 ### `server.py`
 The main Flask server file that processes incoming GitHub webhooks, runs tests, and serves a web interface for viewing test results.
 The webhook_secret and github_token need to be given as arguments for the server to start correctly.
 However, this is automatically done by the `start_server.sh` script.